MinhHungPhan/terraform-bootcamp/04-terraform-hands-on-labs/01-configuring-terraform/03-configuring-setup-terraform/README.md

 }
 ```

+This step is configuring the AWS provider with specific settings and default tags.

+**Code Breakdown**:

+1. **Provider Configuration**:

+- Sets the AWS region (`us-east-1`) for deploying resources.

+2. **Terraform Workspace**:

+- `terraform.workspace` dynamically reflects the active environment (e.g., `dev`, `prod`) to ensure resources are correctly tagged and managed per workspace.

+3. **Default Tags**:

+- Automatically adds tags to all AWS resources for consistent metadata.
+- Uses variables (`var.project`, `var.contact`) and `terraform.workspace` for dynamic and environment-specific tagging.
+- Includes a static `managed_by` tag for clarity on resource management.

 ## Defining Variables

 Variables allow you to reuse and share configurations easily.
 In the `setup` directory, create a file named `variables.tf` and define the following: